WebHostingBuzz powers more than 250,000 websites in 140+ countries.

 This is the place where you can usually find something that might prevent you from getting your money back or the service running like you think it should.

-WebHostingBuzz has their own variation on this, too.
+WebHostingBuzz has its own variation on this, too.
 There’s an odd termination clause that dictates how plans renew and how you can cancel to prevent being automatically charged for the next term.

 Here’s what it says: “Notification of Your intent to terminate must be provided to WebHostingBuzz no earlier than 10 days prior to Your billing date but no later than three days prior to Your billing date.”